Frequently Asked Questions

 St Mary and St Eanswythe have strong links with St Eanswythe’s C of E Primary School and welcome KS1 and KS2 (and for special services the whole School join us) for a morning Eucharist on alternate Wednesdays at 8.50 am.
 On occasion, other Church schools join us e.g. at the Mayor’s Christmas Carol Service, for end of year leaving celebrations, at Easter or on Ascension Day.

 Concerts take place frequently at the Parish Church (the building has excellent acoustics and is well tucked away from the traffic).
 The Bayle Music website at http://www.dandi.me.uk/music/ lists the programme of concerts offered over the year and also gives details of the popular annual Sacconi Chamber Music Festival, as well as details of who to contact for tickets and other information.

-Hew Locke’s superb exhibition of ‘flying boats’ For those in Peril on the Sea graced the nave for an extended summer season during the 2011 Triennial, and in 2014 Dinah Roe-Kendall’s work will be found mounted throughout the Church during the month of August as a forerunner to the Triennial 2014.
+Hew Locke’s superb exhibition of ‘flying boats’ For those in Peril on the Sea graced the nave for an extended summer season during the 2011 Triennial, and in 2014 Dinah Roe-Kendall’s was mounted throughout the Church during the month of August as a forerunner to the Triennial 2014.
 Other artistic ventures are planned for the near future.

 I enjoy singing/used to sing in a choir/would like to have a go – may I join the Church choir or even just try it for a while?